There’s a story told of a preacher who was preaching a message about the fact that no one is perfect.

 There will be upsets.
 Highs and lows.
 Ups and downs.
 Incredible plays.
 Smiles and tears.
 Success and failure.
 Predictably, there will be a game where a team has a lead, then becomes tentative.
 Quits making the plays that put them ahead.
 At that point, the color commentator will say, “They’re playing not to lose, instead of playing to win.”
 Continue reading

 John Maxwell has a neat book entitled “Failing Forward.”
 The Subtitle is “Turning Mistakes Into Stepping Stones for Success.”
 The thesis is that we all fail.
-But some fail backwards.
+But some fail backward.
 And others fail forward.
 Successful people respond positively to their failures.
 They learn.
 Grow.
 And achieve.
 Continue reading